awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [Boolean operators](reference_policies_elements_condition_operators.md#Conditions_Boolean)\.

 Use this key to check whether the call to your resource is being made directly by an AWS [service principal](reference_policies_elements_principal.md#principal-services)\.
 For example, AWS CloudTrail uses the service principal `cloudtrail.amazonaws.com` to write logs to your Amazon S3 bucket\.
 The request context key is set to true when a service uses a service principal to perform a direct action on your resources\.
 The context key is set to false if the service uses the credentials of an IAM principal to make a request on the principal's behalf\.
 It is also set to false if the service uses a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) or [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) to make a call on the principal's behalf\.
 + **Availability** – This key is present in the request context for all signed API requests that use AWS credentials\.
+Anonymous requests do not include this key\.
 + **Value type** – Single\-valued

 You can use this condition key to limit access to your trusted identities and expected network locations while safely granting access to AWS services\.